 by Angela Van Alten, Nutritionist and Beekeeper's Daughter

-After reading this study published in the Chemistry Central Journal, I truly feel that we are one step closer to understanding why it is that bee pollen does what it does for so many people.
+After reading a recent study published in the Chemistry Central Journal, I feel that we are one step closer to understanding why it is that bee pollen does what it does for so many people.
 This study without question sheds more light on exactly what it is in bee pollen that allows it to have some many health benefits.

-These scientists set out to evaluate the chemical composition and the biological activity of bee pollen (in this study they used a Greek source).
-Basically, they wanted to further break bee pollen down and examine more closely what it is comprised of and also how it acts when exposed to certain compounds like bacteria or fungus.
+Greek scientists set out to evaluate the chemical composition and the biological activity of bee pollen from Greece.
+Basically, they wanted to further break bee pollen down and examine more closely what it is comprised of and how it acts when exposed to certain compounds like bacteria or fungus.

 What they found was that the pollen showed, in their terms, "interesting antioxidant properties." (this is scientific jargon for "it did really cool things against things that age you") Due to these "interesting properties," they decided to look further at the bee pollen and did further chemical analysis.